Error: Field cannot be left blank.

 This program is offered on a first-come, first-served basis, while funding is available.

 See if you qualify: Enter your address into the Wildfire Safety Progress Map.
-When the popup appears, click the "Assistance Programs" tab to see if you are eligible.
+When the popup appears, click the "Backup Power Solutions" tab to see if you are eligible.

 Eligibility